Photo: Terry Alexander

 85th Legislative Session: Policy Priorities for the Texas Hill Country

-The Hill Country region has significant economic value for Texas because of its unique natural features, heritage ranches, culture, beauty and quality of life assets.
+The Hill Country region has significant economic value for Texas because of its unique natural features, river producing aquifers, heritage ranches, culture, beauty and quality of life assets.

 The economy of the Hill Country and its land values are dependent upon a clean, plentiful water supply.
 Amidst a rapidly growing Texas and an enduring drought, we face the challenge of balancing water needs of rural farms and ranches, with growing urban communities.
 Fundamental to that challenge is the need to protect both the long-term health of our fragile water systems and the property rights of landowners.